 Since the Great East Japan Earthquake, business continuity planning and energy management are issues that corporations and government institutions in Japan have had in common.
-In 2013, METI undertook efforts to enhance the competitiveness of Japanese companies and organizations, as well as institutional strengths and brands, by introducing its competitive business model.
+In 2013, METI undertook efforts to enhance the competitiveness of Japanese companies and organizations, institutional strengths and brands by introducing its competitive business model.
 The Ricoh Group participates in this initiative.